Compact kitchens: Who says they’re a disadvantage?

 2. Plan your cooking, laundry and dining areas well

-Our first tip explained that the more clearly we define the areas for cooking, laundry, and dining, the more convenient and practical the kitchen will be.
-You can place the oven below the ceramic hob or arrange it at eye level above the microwave for example.
+Our first tip explained that the more clearly we define the areas for cooking, laundry and dining, the more convenient and practical the kitchen will be.
+You can place the oven below the ceramic hob or arranged at eye level above the microwave for example.
 This is also a question of taste.

 Very narrow dishwashers are available for smaller kitchens.
 No matter how small your kitchen is, don’t forget to find a space for it.
-The same goes for your fridge if you can find a side-by-side option to fit your kitchen, try to allow a few extra centimeters.
+The same goes for your fridge, if you can find a side-by-side option to fit your kitchen, try to allow a few extra centimetres.
 In the long run, you’ll be so glad for these little “luxuries.”